Katja’s Bio

 Though I’m an introvert at heart, I love creating spaces where people and ideas can connect.
 In Williamsburg, I ran an underground music venue and supper club with friends.
 In Bushwick, I co-founded the Bushwick Entrepreneurs Club; in Berlin I hosted a Kitchen Table Provocations Salon.
 Now, in Los Angeles, I’ve launched an Open Writing Studio at Heavy Manners Library.

-If I’m not writing, you’ll likely find me at a live music show, in a gallery or on a trail — or practicing my favorite bass lines and drum patterns, feeding the rhythm that also drives my writing.
+If I’m not writing, you’ll likely find me at a live music show, in a gallery, on a trail, at the kitchen table crafting my zine — or practicing my favorite bass lines on my white and gold vintage Peavey from the 1980s.